nopnop2002/esp-idf-world-weather/README.md

 ---

 # Firmware configuration
-You have to set this config value with menuconfig.
+You have to set this config value using menuconfig.

 - CONFIG_ESP_WIFI_SSID
 SSID of your wifi.